 As for prices, situation is similar to hotels; seasonal prices follow German and European school holidays; prices change dynamically with the demand; early booking discount valid for bookings made until mid-February.

 Amarin Resort is a large complex located few kilometers from the old town.
 There are bus and boat shuttles to and from the town throughout a day; and you can also easily reach the town by bicycle.

-Amarin consists of two-floor bungalows, some of them renovated in 2014, and an adjoint campsite of the same name.
-New, Premium 5- and 6-person apartments are awesome; very modern and well-equipped.
+Amarin consists of an apartment complex and the camping.
+An apartment complex features two-storey buildings with studio, one-, and two-bedroom apartments, some of them are renovated in 2014.
+New, Premium one- and two-bedroom apartments are awesome; very modern and well-equipped.
 The older apartments, although comfortable, aren’t as nice as the new ones.
-So we highly recommend you to book Amarin’s new apartments.
+If you are considering staying here, it’s definitely worth paying more for Premium apartments.
 You can check our full post on Amarin Resort.

-The resort has everything you need for a holiday: a grocery store, restaurants (in a resort, and couple more within a walking distance), sport facilities and a rental equipment (mini golf, table tennis, tennis, pedalo boats, bicycles, diving equipment, etc.), a large outdoor pool (gets crowded in high season), beaches, etc.
+The resort has everything you need for a holiday: a grocery store, restaurants (in a resort, and couple more within a walking distance), sport facilities and a rental equipment (mini golf, table tennis, tennis, pedalo boats, bicycles, etc.), a large outdoor pool (gets crowded in high season), beaches, etc.